bstncartwright/DailyProgramming/README.md

 # Daily Programming Tasks
 A place for me to hold all of my daily programming challenges, and other small programming challenges I do for fun.
-Most are from /r/DailyProgramming, but others are not.
+Some from /r/DailyProgrammer, some from https://techdevguide.withgoogle.com/ , and others somewhere else.

 ## Kotlin
-### [Easy] Countdown Game Show
+### Countdown Game Show

 > The rules are pretty simple: Given a set of numbers X1-X5, calculate using mathematical operations to solve for Y. No PEMDAS.